NOW ACCEPTING 2020-21 Applicants!

 Teaching practice must be dynamic in an ever-changing field with evolving student needs.
 Unfortunately most teachers lack vital opportunities for hands-on professional learning and collaboration with peers.
 In fact, only 4% will even see their colleagues teach.
 This professional isolation is detrimental to serving students well and contributes to teacher attrition, with high costs for students and the state.

-The UW College of Education’s EduDesign Lab disrupts teacher isolation by supporting professional learning communities created by and for teachers.
-EduDesign Labs are professional learning communities that convene teachers across schools to learn new pedagogy and then develop, implement and adjust lessons—with children—right away.
-This work is supported by UW faculty and community-based organziations to support engaged and meaningful learning and the ability to bring that learning back to each participant’s school.
+The fellows are supported by UW faculty and community-based organziations to support engaged and meaningful learning and the ability to bring that learning back to fellow colleagues at each participant’s school.

-EduDesign Lab has had excellent results.
+EduDesign has had excellent results.
 At the end of the first school year following our intial summer pilot, 95% of participants reported increased confidence to try new teaching strategies, and 63% reported increased leadership skills.
 Since then we have continue to build upon the design of the project to better support teachers each year.
-Summer 2019 will mark the launch of our fifth elementary cohort, our second secondary cohort, and our first special education cohort.
-All three cohorts will be leading their own learning together according to their own needs and interests.
+Summer 2019 marked the launch of our fifth elementary cohort, our second secondary cohort, and our first special education cohort.
+All three cohorts are leading their own learning together according to their own needs and interests.

-Over the next two years we plan to grow the project to serve six cohorts of 20 teachers annually—impacting more than 13,000 students.
+Over the next two years we plan to grow the project to serve four cohorts of 25-30 teachers—impacting more than 5000 students annually.
 We invite your help to grow this effort to support Washington’s teachers and students as a community partner, local educator, or donor!

 In their own voices: Teachers talk about their EduDesign experiences